Deviations from Normality in a Financial Model without Short-selling

 On the other hand, a model based on the finiteness of the investors' assets, that is to say on the violation of the just mentioned hypotheses, is the one presented in \cite{caginalp2003theoretical}.
-It's a model in continuous time, with different investors' groups.
+It has continuous time and different investors' groups.
 At time $t$, each group has a parameter $k(t)\in (0,1)$ that determines the proportion in which they buy or sell assets based on considerations about fundamental and technical factors, and a magnitude $B(t)\in (0,1)$ that represents the proportion of their wealth invested in assets.
 These functions determine the supply $S(t)$ and the demand $D(t)$, and the price $P(t)$ changes according to the equation

 which closes a system of deterministic differential equations.
 In particular, $k(t)$ is given by the equation

 where $\zeta(t)\in\mathbb{R}$ is a parameter that represents the investor's preference on buying or not stocks, and the equation guarantees that $k(t)\in (0,1)$. $B(t)$ changes according to the equation